vmorgan-lab/pet-drs/README.md

 pet_drs('test_folder','Right SAH','rsah',1)

 # Notes
 We would like to emphasize that this tool should be used to supplement other clinical data and not to guide surgery on its own.
-Note that as per Sainburg et al., 2024, a PET DRS < 0.22 is suggestive of an Engel I outcome after surgery.

 We encourage others to edit and adjust this algorithm to their own needs.
 For example, other *anatomically symmetric* atlases could be substituted for the AAL atlas